Frequently Asked Questions

 How do I run the benchmark?

-Use the Web UI with python core/agent/main.py --web --benchmark, or run the CLI batch runner with python core/agent/main.py --benchmark.
+python core/agent/main.py --web --benchmark, or run the CLI batch runner with python core/agent/main.py --benchmark.
 To compare skill-enabled and baseline runs, add --benchmark-compare-skills.

 Can I run long sessions or multiple sessions?